Idea

 • May not be available to take on larger projects.

-• May not be available to take on projects with a tight timeline.
+• May not be available to take on projects with a tight turnaround.

-While their cost may be higher, it may ultimately be worth it to end up with the most effective training possible that takes the least amount of time for employees to take it.
+While their cost may be higher, it may be worth it to end up with the most effective training that takes the least time for your employee.

-Working with an instructional design generalist can be beneficial for organizations that need to quickly create effective training materials across topics, industries, or training types.
+Working with an instructional design generalist can benefit organizations that must quickly create effective training materials across topics, industries, or training types.

 Here are some of the pros and cons of working with an instructional design generalist: